Election Law Online Lectures

 Biographies

-Robert Bauer is currently a partner at Perkins Coie in Washington, D.C. and is the chair of the firm’s political law group.
-Mr. Bauer is general counsel to Obama for America, the Democratic National Committee, the Democratic Senatorial Campaign Committee, and the Democratic Congressional Campaign Committee.
-He is the author of several books and articles on election law and runs a popular blog that focuses on campaign finance and other election law issues www.moresoftmoneyhardlaw.com.
+Robert Bauer is currently White House Counsel.
+Formerly, Mr. Bauer was a partner at Perkins Coie in Washington, D.C. where he was the chair of the firm’s political law group.
+Mr. Bauer was general counsel to Obama for America, the Democratic National Committee, the Democratic Senatorial Campaign Committee, and the Democratic Congressional Campaign Committee.
+He is the author of several books and articles on election law and ran a popular blog that focuses on campaign finance and other election law issues www.moresoftmoneyhardlaw.com.

 Benjamin Ginsberg is currently a partner at Patton Boggs in Washington, D.C. and represents political parties, campaigns, candidates, and other entities involved in the political process.
 He is currently representing Senator Norm Coleman and his campaign in the ongoing Minnesota recount.
 Mr. Ginsberg has served as counsel to both the 2000 and 2004 Bush-Cheney presidential campaigns, playing a central role in the 2000 Florida recount.
 He has also represented the Republican National Committee, the National Republican Senatorial Committee, the National Republican Congressional Committee, and the Republican Governors Association.